Mental Health Awareness Month Blog Series: Brilliant, Not Broken

 It’s for people like me, and maybe people like you, who’ve been told our brilliance only matters when it’s polished, consistent, and packaged just right.
 But here's what I’ve come to know: our brilliance also lives in the mess, in the uncertainty, in the recalibration.
 It lives in the pause.
 And it doesn’t disappear just because we don’t “look” productive.

-I’m naming it this month because Mental Health Awareness isn’t just about advocacy. it’s about honesty.
+I’m naming it this month because Mental Health Awareness isn’t just about advocacy.
+It’s about honesty.
 And if I’m going to lead anything with integrity, I have to lead with truth.
 So I’m peeling back the curtain on what it looks like to navigate entrepreneurship, creativity, and leadership while managing anxiety, ADHD, imposter syndrome, and all the internal noise that rarely makes the highlight reel.

-Throughout May, I’ll be unpacking themes that are central to the Brilliant, Not Broken series:—fog, fatigue, hustle, rejection, rest, boundaries, and joy.
+Throughout May, I’ll be unpacking themes that are central to the Brilliant, Not Broken series: fog, fatigue, hustle, rejection, rest, boundaries, and joy.
 But these blog posts will go deeper.
 They’ll explore the background stories.
 The lessons I’m still learning.
 The questions I don’t always have answers to.

 And if nothing else, take this with you: You don’t have to be at your best to be worthy.
 You don’t have to feel brilliant to still be brilliant.